 In the comparison between IV vs. oral dental sedation, intravenous is the much more convenient option.
 Some people do not react well with oral sedatives, while IV is highly effective.
 It also provides true conscious sedation, making it ideal for a wide range of dental procedures.

 With this method, the medication is introduced to your body via injection.
 Dentists administer the drugs through an IV, which is a painless procedure leading to a semi-conscious state.
-In specialty dental services in Pasadena, TX, IV sedation is often given to patients with severe anxiety.
+In specialty dental services, sedation is often given to patients with severe anxiety.

 - It has more immediate and precise effects since the medicine enters the body directly.